keepact/GymPoint/README.md

 ## Gympoint - Gym App

-This project was built on the challenges of Rocketseat Bootcamp.
+This application is being developed and is part of the final Rocketseat Bootcamp 9 project.

 ## Tools used: